geshan/geshan.github.com/posts/2025-05-22-google-ai-studio-apps.md

 <img class="center" src="/images/google-ai-studio-apps/13project-deployed.jpg" loading="lazy" title="Google AI Studio has deployed the project successfully on Google Cloud Run" alt="Google AI Studio has deployed the project successfully on Google Cloud Run">

-You can click the `App URL` link or the `View app` button to see the app working on a publicly accessible URL, the same as the one you tested in the preview.
+You can click the `App URL` link or the `View app` button to see the app working on a publicly accessible URL, which is the same as the one you tested in the preview.
 When you click the `View app` blue button, you will see the app in action:

 <img class="center" src="/images/google-ai-studio-apps/14running-app.jpg" loading="lazy" title="The Geo location guessing React App is running on Google Cloud Run deployed by a click on Google AI Studio" alt="The Geo location guessing React App is running on Google Cloud Run deployed by a click on Google AI Studio">